 - 1. Formative grades are to be recorded as 30% of the total grade. - 2.
 Summative grades are to be recorded as 70% of the total grade at the rate of 70%.
 Grades must be recorded weekly. - 3.
 No single evaluation measure may count more than 25% of the marking period grade. - 4.
-Student grades will be based on a minimum number of assessment measures as listed below: - a.
-Classes that meet on a daily basis minimum of 2 grades per week. - b.
-Classes that meet on a weekly /bi-weekly basis minimum of 5 grades per quarter. - c.
-Classes that meet two to three days per week on alternate days minimum of 9 grades per guarter. - 5.
-Teachers will establish due dates: - a.
+Student grades will be based on a minimum number of assessment measures as listed below but will not exceed 35 graded assignments per quarter: - Classes that meet on a daily basis minimum of 2 grades per week or 18 grades total (minimum 15 formative and 3 summative) - b.
+Classes that meet on a different daily/weekly/bi-weekly basis- minimum of 9 grades per quarter. (minimum 6 formative and 3 summative) - c.
+School-based administrators are responsible for verifying that teachers are meeting the minimum number of grade entries.

+5. Teachers will establish due dates:

+- a.
 Students will have a minimum of as many days as he or she missed to turn in make-up work.
-Missing assignments will be recorded as "!" for missing.
-This will be converted to a 0% unless work is completed within the timeframe.
-Grades may be lowered no more than 10% per day. - b.
+Missing assignments will be recorded as "!" and a "0%" for missing.
+This will remain a 0% unless work is completed within the timeframe.
+Grades may be lowered no more than 10% per day for late assignments.
+If the student turns in the missing assignment, any grade lower than a 50% will be recorded as a 50%. - b.
 Teachers will document communications with students and parents (email, phone, letter, conference) when students consistently fail to complete work or master content.
 If unable to contact parents, teachers will refer the student to the school counselor and/or administrator as defined by the school.